BoysInSkirts/BoysInSkirts/README.md

 Privacy:

 - Minimal data collection — no personal data from public visitors unless they sign up.
+- Self-hosted privacy-first analytics (simplified GA4 alternative):
+  - Anonymous session tracking using generated session IDs.
+  - IP anonymization: store country only, no full IP addresses retained.
-- Analytics: use privacy-first analytics, anonymize IPs, and provide cookie consent UI with opt-out.
+  - Cookie consent UI with clear opt-out capability.
-- For any tracking related to VT usage, use event aggregation and keep data anonymous (no device-level linkage without explicit consent).
+  - No third-party analytics services or data sharing.
+  - No cross-site tracking or fingerprinting.
+- For VT usage tracking: aggregate anonymous events (model switches, skirt switches, interaction duration) without device-level linkage.
+- Admin dashboard shows only aggregated metrics, no individual user paths or identification.
-- Provide clear privacy policy explaining usage.
+- Provide clear privacy policy explaining what data is collected and how it's used.

 Compliance: design with GDPR/CCPA considerations — DSAR handling process if user data collected.
+Right to be forgotten for users who create accounts.

 ## 11. Accessibility